Education and career planning

 Grades 7 to 12

 Students record their goals and learning in an Individual Pathways Plan (IPP).
-The IPP is the main planning tool for students as they move towards the next step after high school.
+The IPP is the main planning tool for students as they move toward the next step after high school.
 It also provides a valuable archive of their learning and planning resources.

 The IPP is web-based software that school boards can choose to use at their schools.
 My Blueprint and Xello (formerly Career Cruising) are the most common IPP software.